 All the work carried out by the Chairperson and the Board of Directors is done in a voluntary capacity so the all donations received go directly towards improving hospice care.

-Currently, a major project is underway, and this is the extension and total refurbishment of St. Brigid’s Hospice premises in a beautiful rural setting on The Curragh, This is an enormous and costly project which is a joint venture with the HSE.
-The HSE sets out the criteria required for such a building, but almost all of the funding has been raised, and will continue to be raised, by The Friends.
-The building is now under way, and we are confident that on completion it will be a beautiful environment for patients and their families.
+A major project has recently been completed and this is the extension and total refurbishment of St. Brigid’s Hospice premises in a beautiful rural setting on The Curragh, This was an enormous and costly project which was a joint venture with the HSE.
+The HSE set out the criteria required for such a building, but almost all of the funding was raised by The Friends.
+We are confident that St. Brigid’s Hospice is now a beautiful environment for patients and their families.

-The final cost is expected to be in the region of 5.2 million euro.
+The final cost was in the region of 6 million euro.

 Yes, in accordance with our Memorandum and Articles of Association, The Friends also provide funding in the following ways:

 Cheque/bank draft made payable to “The Friends of St. Brigid’s Hospice”.